discourse/discourse/docs/DEVELOPMENT-OSX-NATIVE.md

 ## ImageMagick

 ImageMagick is used for generating avatars (including for test fixtures).
+Brew installs ImageMagick 7 by default, and this version doesn't work with Discourse.

-    brew install imagemagick
+    brew install imagemagick@6
+    brew link --force imagemagick@6

 ImageMagick is going to want to use the Helvetica font to generate the
 letter-avatars: